 Starting back in 2004 as a shy junior who didn’t really want to compete in competitions, Jamie went on to win the nationals after his mother signed him up for it.
 After that he really found his passion in Karate and recently awarded his 4th Dan.

 “I love Karate; I can’t give it up now.
-I think it’s one of those things that once you star you never really give up.
+I think it’s one of those things that once you start you never really give up.
 Even if you take a break you end up coming back sooner or later.”